Lowest Plan (Web)

 Each year, it has become our tradition to outline the most secure browser for you, our readers:

-These will be the main points in terms of which this article will present the browsers for 2017:
+These will be the main points in terms by which you can decide which is the best browser of the top browsers for 2017:

 - Market share